Calcium: benefits, dosage, contraindications

 Hypothyroidism: use with caution

-Calcium carbonate reduces the absorption of levothyroxine and decreases its efficacy in hypothyroid patients under treatment.
+Calcium carbonate reduces the absorption of levothyroxine and decreases its effectiveness in hypothyroid patients receiving treatment.

 Hypophosphatemia: use with caution

 Calcium supplements should be used with caution in patients with low serum phosphate levels.
-If calcium intake increases without a simultaneous increase in phosphorus intake, phosphorus absorption may decrease, thereby worsening phosphorus deficiency.
+If calcium intake increases without a simultaneous increase in phosphorus intake, phosphorus absorption may decrease, thereby worsening phosphate deficiency.